ttendaim/springboot-pipeline/README.md

 - [ ] Add Gitlab credentials
 - [ ] Add Build server credentials for Jenkins master to connect

+# NB: select manually trusted key verification when adding an agent

 ## Step 5: Enable Sonarqube webhook for Quality Gates & Install dependency-check plugin
 - [ ] Generate webhook & add the Jenkins SERVER/DOMAIN as follows - http://{SERVER/DOMIAN}:8080/sonarqube-webhook/

     - [ ] The webhook is under administration -> configuration  NB: the secret can be ingored
     - [ ] NB: this will allow jenkins to connect to sonar when on it gets to Quality gate stage

 - [ ] - dependency installation should be installed go to  Administration -> Market Place then type dependency
 - [ ] - under jenkins update the sonar server instance name or domain for jenkins to be able to scan